 Notes

 - Cook the rice in chicken broth for added flavor.
 A bay leaf (optional) adds more flavor.
-Discard after rice is cooked.
+Discard after the rice is cooked.

 - If using ground beef or chorizo, be sure to drain the excess grease before building the remainder of the casserole.